amjad-ah/sort/readme.md

-# Implementation of bubble sort & selection sort with GoLang
+# Implementation of bubble, selection & insertion sort with GoLang